Pvt. Eugene Charles Greenfield

 Company tank crew.

-In 1943, Eugene was selected for transfer to
+Later in 1943, Eugene was selected for transfer

-Maru.
-The ship was also known as the
+Maru, which was also known as the Coral

-is not known, but it arrived at Moji, Japan, on
+sailed is not known, but it arrived at Moji,

 While Eugene was at this camp, he developed beriberi.
 According to U. S. Army records, Pvt.
 Eugene C. Greenfield died from starvation and beriberi on Friday, April 7, 1944, at Hirohata 12-B.